 The most common practice in pruning is to remove the three "D's”—dead, diseased and dying limbs.
 These conditions are easily identified and are the easiest cuts to master.
 Other than removing deadwood, removing conflicting limbs may be the most beneficial to a tree's survival.
 Learning which live limbs to remove is more difficult since the process is complex and many variables must be considered.

 For example, thinning cuts can damage some species of trees living in certain environments.
 Removing too many interior limbs in a mature hardwood may stress the tree and result in a "lion's tailing” effect.
 Lion's tailing is a term given to describe the look of a tree where all of the interior foliage is stripped, leaving foliage only at the ends of the limbs.
 It can also lead to a proliferation of re-growth or "water-sprouts”—small interior limbs that are unsightly and complicate a tree's future structure.

 Another variable to consider is exposure to the sun.
 If a tree is thinned or loses a large limb on the south side, late-day sun would contact the bark of limbs and the trunk.
 In thin-barked trees, the sun can raise the temperature of the fluids beneath a tree's surface.
 After sunset the fluids can cool quickly,cracking and splitting the bark, resulting in "sunscald.”
 Sunscald can cause decay and hollowing on the upper sides of limbs, which can become hazardous as they weaken.
 Removing the top of a mature tree (topping) can also cause this type of damage.

 Just the Beginning

-Mark Chisholm is a two-time International Tree Climbing Champion and is certified by the state of New Jersey and the ISA.
+Mark Chisholm is a three-time International Tree Climbing Champion and is certified by the state of New Jersey and the ISA.
 Chisholm conducts educational seminars nationwide on behalf of STIHL Inc.